- Tablets: 0.25 mg, 0.5 mg, 1 mg, 2 mg, 3 mg, 4 mg

 What Happens If I Miss A Dose Of Risperidone?

 If you miss a dose of risperidone, take it as soon as you remember, unless it is closer to the time of your next dose.
 Discuss this with your healthcare provider.
 Do not double your next dose or take more than what is prescribed.
-If you miss a dose of Risperdal Consta® (risperidone long-acting injection), see you healthcare provider to receive your dose as soon as possible.
+If you miss a dose of Risperdal Consta® or Perseris® (risperidone long-acting injections), see your healthcare provider to receive your dose as soon as possible.